dumux/dumux/examples/2pinfiltration/README.md

 # Two-phase flow with infiltration and adaptive grid

 ## Problem set-up
-Soil contamination problem where DNAPL infiltrates a fully water saturated medium.
+This example models a soil contamination problem where DNAPL infiltrates a fully water saturated medium.

-...
+The two-dimensional model domain is 6m x 4m and contains a lens with a lower permeability for 1m ≤ x ≤ 3m and 2m ≤ y ≤ 4m.
+A linear pressure gradient is given as a Dirichlet boundary condition at the left and the right boundary.
+Neumann boundary conditions are set at the upper and lower boundary.
+DNAPL enters the model domain at the upper boundary for 1.75m ≤ x ≤ 2m with a rate of 0.04kg/ms.
+In addition, the DNAPL is injected at a point source at x = 0.502 and y = 3.02 with a rate of 0.1kg/s.

 ## Infiltration (point source)
 ### problem.hh
-The point sources are specified in the problem.hh file by the addPointSources method, in which you can add an arbitrary number of point sources to the vector of point sources.
+The point sources are specified in the problem.hh file by the `addPointSources` method.
+You can add an arbitrary number of point sources to the vector of point sources.
-To instantiate a point source the position and the infiltration values are needed.
+To instantiate a point source, the position and the infiltration values are needed.
-For the definition of the PointSource class see dumux/common/pointsource.hh
+For the definition of the `PointSource` class see dumux/common/pointsource.hh
 ```C++
 void addPointSources(std::vector<PointSource>& pointSources) const
 {